twitu/genome-assembly/README.md

 | 1024 | 256 | 64 | 16 | 4 | 1 |
 | 0*1024 | 0*256 | 2*64 | 3*16 | 1*4 | 1*1 |

-The reverse complement given a score of 181.
-Only the kmer, since it has a higher score, will be taken as a unique representation whenever either it or its reverse complement is encountered. **The selected string is a _canonical_ representaion**.
+The reverse complement scores 81.
+Only the kmer, since it has a higher score, will be taken as the unique representation whenever either it or its reverse complement is encountered. **The selected string is a _canonical_ representaion**.

-### Efficiently extracting _kmers_ and _mmers_ from read
+### Efficiently extracting _kmers_ and _mmers_ from a read
 The `main` function takes `input_file` and passes the read from each line to `process_read` function.

 ```C